nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: showing customer's detail by Index**

 **MSS**

-1. User requests to list persons
+1. User requests to list customers
+2. AddressBook shows a list of customers with their customer Index
+3. User requests to show information about customer using Index
+4. AddressBook shows information about customer

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3. The given index is invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 3.

+**Use case: find customer's detail by their name**

+1. User requests to find a customer by name using a keyword
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of customers with matching keyword with their customer Index
-3. User requests to delete a specific person in the list
+3. User requests to show information about customer using Index
-4. AddressBook deletes the person
+4. AddressBook shows information about customer

     Use case ends.